7 ingredients and 5 minutes are all it takes to make these easy Cookie Dough Overnight Oats. Perfect as a healthy breakfast or on-the-go snack!

 Elizabeth

-I'd say up to one week.
+I'd say up to 5 days.

 angelina